 It’s always recommended that you set aside study time for the ACT and SAT to earn a higher score, but why?
 Why aim higher than your intended college’s average score?
-Well, there are actually plenty of benefits to scoring higher on the ACT or SAT.
+Well, there are actually plenty of benefits to having higher ACT and SAT test scores.

 Better Acceptance Odds